 In addition to the Mellon fellowship, Dr. Arvas was awarded fellowships and grants from Fulbright, the University of California Humanities Research Institute, the SSHRC Early Modern Conversions at the University of Cambridge, and The Folger Shakespeare Library.

-Dr. Arvas is affiliated faculty in the Middle East Center.
+Dr. Arvas is affiliated faculty in Gender, Sexuality and Women's Studies, and the Middle East Center.